The Essential Guide to Generative AI: What You Should Know in 2025

 Normalizing Flows

-Normalizing flows are a class of generative models that transform a simple distribution into a complex one.
+Normalizing flows are generative models that transform a simple distribution into a complex one.
 They are used for tasks like density estimation and generating data.

 Markov Chain Monte Carlo (MCMC) Methods